arangodb/docs/3.7/http/transaction-stream-transaction.md

 This avoids taking up resources on the ArangoDB server.

 {% hint 'warning' %}
-Transactions will acquire collection locks for read and write operations in the MMFiles storage engine, and for write operations in RocksDB.
+Transactions will acquire collection locks for write operations in RocksDB.
 It is therefore advisable to keep the transactions as short as possible.
 {% endhint %}